Future-House/BixBench/README.md

 ## Zero-shot Evaluations & Grading

-You can run zero-shot evaluations using the `run_zeroshot_evals.py` script and then automatically grade the responses using the `grade_outputs.py` script.
-This code:
+You can run zero-shot evaluations using the `generate_zeroshot_evals.py` script and then grade the responses using the `grade_outputs.py` script.
+These two scripts:

 1. Loads the BixBench dataset from Hugging Face
 2. Evaluates the LLM on the dataset, outputting a CSV file with the results